digitalbricklayer/techteapotcom/src/content/posts/an-end-to-var-life/index.md

 In 2012 we were hit pretty hard by one of Google's periodic updates.
 Google makes changes to their ranking algorithm and some websites go up and some go down.
 It was our turn to go down.
 We were not dropped down by much but the difference between appearing in first place and third place is the difference between night and day.

-Things are a bit different these days, the difference aren't so marked because all organic listings are so far down the page underneath all of the very large paid adverts.
+Things are a bit different these days, the difference isn't so marked because all organic listings are so far down the page underneath all of the paid adverts.
 The result in \#1 position in 2022 is in the same place as \#3 or lower from the 2008 search results.
-(As an aside, see for a comparison of one [Google search result between 2001, 2008 and 2022]({{< ref "/posts/open-source-network-management-in-google-2001-vs-google-2008/index.md" >}}).
-You will notice just how far down the page the \#1 result is in the 2022 results.)
+As an aside, see for a comparison of one [Google search result between 2001, 2008 and 2022]({{< ref "/posts/open-source-network-management-in-google-2001-vs-google-2008/index.md" >}}).
+You will notice just how far down the page the \#1 result is in the 2022 results.

 ## COVID-19